agile-ts/documentation/docs/quick_start/React.md

 Therefore, we have created a Live Example, where we can see a [AgileTs State](../packages/core/api/state/Introduction.md) in action.
-The sample project we'll look at is a small counter that lets us increase a number as we click the 'Update State' button.
+The sample project we'll look at is a small counter that lets us increment a number as we click the 'Update State' button.
 It may not be fascinating,
 but it shows all the essential pieces of a React + AgileTs application in action.
 After playing a bit with the Live Example,